-This is my own riff on Pasta e Fagioli, partly inspired by the Rancho Gordo recipe for Flordia Butterbeans with Caramelized Onions and Bacon.
+This is my own riff on Pasta e Fagioli, the classic Italian stew of beans and pasta.
 I've left out the tomatoes from the traditional Italian recipe and brought in some spinach for an extra boost of green.
 Feel free to include the former or take out the later if you prefer the classic soup.

 This recipe also makes a lot!
 More than enough for two people to eat for dinner every night for a week.
 To freeze some for later, scoop out the portion you want to freeze before adding the pasta.

-One-Pot Pasta e Fagioli - Bean and Pasta Stew
+One-Pot Pasta e Fagioli (Italian Bean and Pasta Stew)

 3 celery stalks, diced

 1 cup white wine or water

 5 thyme sprigs